Privacy Policy

 - Double opt-in reveal: if you and another user have each added or verified matching contact info for one another, each of you sees an anonymous "someone you know wants to connect" prompt.
 Names are revealed to each other only if both of you choose to accept.
 Declining reveals nothing to the other person, ever — their prompt simply disappears.

-- Phone verification: confirming a phone number sends a one-time SMS code (via our SMS provider, Twilio, once BringUp is generally available) to prove you control that number before it's added to the matching registry.
+- Phone verification: not offered in the current version.
+If we add it, confirming a phone number will send a one-time SMS code to prove you control that number before it's added to the matching registry.
+(Phone numbers you attach to your own contacts are still stored only as irreversible hashes.)

 - Deletion: deleting your account removes your verified identity hashes and any pending or connected matches along with the rest of your data (see "Your controls" below).